August 13, 2017

 The name of this blog, Take Off Your Shoes, is taken from Exodus 3, the story of Moses standing before the burning bush, and hearing the voice of God say, “take off your shoes, you’re standing on holy ground.”

 The current events in the United States and in our world make proclaiming the Good News an increasing challenge.
-Still, it does not seem to be a matter of the Gospel being irrelevant, it is more relevant in the midst of tragedies than at any other time.
+Still, it does not seem to be a matter of the Gospel being irrelevant; it is more relevant in the midst of tragedies than at any other time.
 It requires that we look deeper at the way things are intertwined and unfolding.
-It means that I have to be ever more diligent in locating myself in the story of Jesus Christ.
+It means that followers of Jesus must be ever more diligent in locating themselves in the story of Jesus Christ.
 And it means that where we find ourselves will likely be uncomfortable.
 Yet if we are unflinching it has the capacity to change us in ways that are more helpful to the world, to our communities, and to ourselves.

 I thank you for taking the time to listen with me and to me in this space.